Vegan Broccoli Salad

 How to Make Broccoli Salad

 Is it possible to make your next broccoli salad vegetarian?
 I say yes!
-And, the fact that this is an easy broccoli salad recipe is an added bonus!
-So, the recipe begins with a somewhat controversial first step:
+And, the fact that this is an easy vegan broccoli salad is an added bonus.
+Here is a synopsis of the steps involved:

 Step One: Steam the Broccoli

-Steam broccoli florets for 2–3 minutes, to make the vibrant green color of the broccoli stand out and to soften the bite just a bit.
+• Steam broccoli florets for 2 to 3 minutes, to make the vibrant green color of the broccoli stand out and to soften the bite just a bit.

-Immediately remove it from heat and pour the broccoli into a strainer and run under cold water to stop the cooking process.
-Set aside.
+• Immediately remove broccoli from heat and pour the broccoli into a strainer and run it under cold water to stop the cooking process.

-To make this a raw broccoli salad: make sure to cut the florets into smaller pieces, and allow the broccoli to marinate in the sauce for several hours (or even overnight) before serving.
+To make a raw vegan broccoli salad: make sure to cut the florets into smaller pieces, and allow the broccoli to marinate in the sauce for several hours (or even overnight) before serving.

 Step Two: Create the Sauce

-In a bowl combine the vegan mayo, vinegar, sweetener, and chia seeds.
-Stir this together.
-This may seem a little runny at first, but the chia seeds will thicken it in time.
+We’ll be making this vegan broccoli salad with vegan mayo for the ultimate in creamy flavor.
+To make the sauce, stir together the vegan mayo, vinegar, sweetener, and chia seeds in a bowl.
+The sauce may seem a little runny at first, but the chia seeds will thicken it in time.

 Step Three: Assemble The Salad